evcc-io/evcc/templates/README.md

 `multiple:true` to define that multiple devices of this template can be added

+#### `excludetemplate`

+`excludetemplate` defines a linked device `template` value.
+If defined and a device of the linked template is added, then this linked template won't be considered in the flow

+Example Use Case: With SMA Home Manager, there can be a SMA Energy Meter used for getting the PV generation or multiple SMA PV inverters.
+But never both together.
+So if the used added an SMA Energy Meter, then the flow shoudn't ask for SMA PV inverters.

 ## `requirements`

 `requirements` provides an option to define various requirements / dependencies that need to be setup